-I know of three such enclosures along the east coast of Barbados.
+I know of three such salt water pool enclosures along the east coast of Barbados.

 Bath Fish Pool

-Quammings Rock is a few meters from the beach.
-Mr. Quammings was one of the engineers who worked on the train track in the area.
+Quamins Rock is a few meters from the beach.
+Mr. Quamins was one of the engineers who worked on the train track in the area.
 He lived in a house close to this rock and to the North of the road, called Pa Hill, which goes up to the defunct Bath Factory and Earth Station.

-The bridge crossing the river adjacent to Pa Hill is also called Quammings Bridge.
+The bridge crossing the river adjacent to Pa Hill is also called Quaminss Bridge.
 This is one of the last original train bridges that is still used.

-Mr. Quammings built an enclosure from the rock to the shore.
+Mr. Quamins built an enclosure from the rock to the shore.
 This used the rock as one side and the other were made of limestone blocks.